 Introduces the security challenges and threats in database/Web-based systems.
 Students learn how to describe and apply security principles and technologies and how to implement them across various database/Web systems.
 In addition, advanced topics related to database/Web-based systems such as e-commerce security, security problems in data warehousing and data mining are introduced.
 Lab fee required. prerequisites: COSC 332, COSC 356 and MATH 201

 Provides the capstone experience for students in the Simulation and Digital Entertainment major.
 Working with faculty and visiting industry experts, students propose a concept for a computer game or applied interactive simulation, developing that concept over the course of the semester through several stages of specification and prototyping.
 Theoretical readings and critical studies of existing games provide insight and context.
-Final prototypes are entered in a competition at the end of the course whose jury includes representatives from game and simulation development companies.
-Laboratory fee required. prerequisite: COSC 469 and Simulation and Digital Entertainment major with senior status
+Final prototypes are presented publicly at the end of the course.
+Lab fee required. prerequisite: COSC 469 and Simulation and Digital Entertainment major with senior status

 Students collaborate with the community to build a game focused on solving a problem or addressing a community need.
 Possible projects can incorporate a range of digital and communication skill sets and might include physical games (card, board), alternate or augmented reality, browser-based games, simulations or other forms as appropriate to the project.
 Lab fee required. prerequisite: COSC 150

 Provides students with hands-on work experience in applied information technology.
 Students may arrange placement with an external organization, subject to written approval by the instructor and an official of the organization.
 Alternatively, students may participate in an in-house project managed by the instructor.
 In the latter case, students attend regular class meetings as part of their project work.
 Lab fee required. prerequisites: COSC 430 and COSC 453